 As we mentioned, paid ads on Google Maps started a month or two ago.
 It is too early to analyze the results.
 However, it benefits small to medium firms who can create ads that don’t compete against larger law firms who pay large sums of money for keywords.
 Even in huge metropolitan areas like Chicago, New York, and Los Angeles, your competition for these ads is less.

 The new ad space could also relieve some of the costs in the industry by matching the supply to the demand.

 Before we go into this section, we know that most attorneys never want to lift a marketing finger ever again as you get your first lead two seconds after your site goes live.
 In this scenario, your site continues to pump out leads until you retire.
 Now, if you have unlimited funds to do this, then we can make this happen.

-If you want to build established brand customers can trust, search engine traffic can help you with this goal.
-Furthermore, using SEO strategies like content creation, link-building, and user experience mean you can grow your firms’ traffic for years without having to work as hard or pay as much as you would with PPC campaigns.
+If you want to build an established brand customers can trust, search engine traffic can help you with this goal.
+Furthermore, using SEO strategies like content creation, link-building, and user experience means you can grow your firms’ traffic for years without having to work as hard or pay as much as you would with PPC campaigns.